aeternity/protocol/channels/virtual-state-channels.md

 Aeternity blockchain already has two-party State Channels built on a protocol level.
 They allow producing off-chain transactions.
 They allow not just exchanging tokens off-chain but also executing smart contracts.
-That results in them not consuming either `gas`, nor `fee` for their execution.
+That results in them not consuming either `gas`, or `fee` for their execution.
 Off-chain transactions also don't need on-chain confirmations so their speed is bound by the involved parties' computing power and network bandwidth.
 This allows building cheap near real-time protocols while keeping the same amount of trustlessness